 Successful business owners don’t have sleepless nights worrying about cash flow, because they manage it proactively… so it never becomes an issue.
-Here’s how they do it: Budget A budget is the best place to start managing cash flow.
+Here’s how they do it: 1.

 If you’re thinking of exiting your business in the next few years and the sale value contributes to your retirement ‘nest egg’, it’s well worth beginning planning now to grow it.

 By any reasonable standard, an average 51% profit improvement (EBIT), across a number of established business (average turnover of more than $16 million), over three years is very good.